 Since most flights to Calgary made connections in Vancouver, we decided to take a two-day stopover to fulfill the dream of my life:

 Killer whale watching

 If you are visiting several national parks on your trip to the West Coast of Canada we advise you to buy a Discovery Pass.
-This is a pass with one year of validity that allows you to enter by free all national parks and a lot of sites managed by Parks Canada.
+This is a pass with one year of validity that allows you to enter all national parks and a lot of sites managed by Parks Canada for free.
 Here you can see the complete list.

 Only one pass per vehicle with a maximum of 7 occupants is required, which must carry the pass hanging from the mirror at the entrance of the parks.

 We were lucky because in 2017 it was the 150th anniversary of Canadian Confederation and therefore the pass was free.